faemiyah/dnload/README.rst

 Please:

-* Send E-mail to trilkk ATSYMBOL iki.fi
- * Please include as much debug information and logs as possible, especially about the platform.
+* Send E-mail to <trilkk ATSYMBOL iki.fi>.
+Please include as much debug information and logs as possible, especially about the platform.
 * Contact Trilkk @ freenode/ircnet/quakenet.
- * This is better and faster than E-mail.
+This is better and faster than E-mail.
 * Fix it yourself and make a patch/PR.

 This software has a very narrow usecase, but it's not that unlikely there will at least be an attempt for a fix.